-We’re a firm advocate that if you wish to stay safe online, you should consider more than one layer of security.
+We’re firm believers that if you wish to stay safe online, you should use more than one layer of security.
 Mac anti-virus software, for instance, protects you from malware, but it doesn’t hide your digital footprints.
 So long as your Internet use can be tied to your unique IP address, this information can be used to track you.
-This is why some people choose a Virtual Private Network (VPN) to connect a device or computer to the Internet.
+This is why some people choose a virtual private network (VPN) to connect a device or computer to the Internet.

 There are many ways to maintain online privacy, and we’ve previously outlined some steps you can take to keep your digital life hidden from others.
-If your goal is to avoid being tracked online, then you should use a VPN when accessing the Internet.
+If your goal is to avoid being tracked online, then you should definitely consider using a trusted VPN when accessing the Internet.

 While many VPN options exist, if you’re on the road and want to avoid the dangers of public Wi-Fi hotspots that could enable “man-in-the-middle” attacks, you can use a VPN on a router to protect your mobile devices on the go.
 But most VPNs are subscription services, which we’ll cover in this article, and do not require purchasing a new router.